9001/battleplan/README.md

 maintainers: see the tools folder for a separate readme

+# fair warning
+this was thrown together in a rush starting one week before comiket, and this definitely shows in the quality of the code

+I'd really like to clean this up but my todo-list is already killing me for the next 6 months mengo

 # features
 * browse booths at comiket
 * search for circles